 Shortly after Andy had to be airlifted to hospital for 2 days due to altitude sickness, but is now at home, safe and well.
 Despite the hardship of the journey, the family have raised an astonishing amount of over £15,000 for Rainbows.

 "Ella was a true fighter, it felt only right that we challenge ourselves to reach Everest Base Camp and raise funds for Rainbows in her memory.

 Please visit https://www.rainbows.co.uk/ to read more about the great work Rainbows do and the help they provide to so many families like ours.“

 You can still support Andy’s cause and help Rainbows support children like Ella by donating to the JustGiving page here: https://www.justgiving.com/fundraising/andy-small4

-If you enjoyed this article, you might also like these;
+If you enjoyed reading this article, you may also like Running For A Cause